-Mr. James A. Dague High School Principal

-Dr. Mark E. Reinhardt Associate and Grade 12 Principal

-Mr. William S. Brossman Grade 11 Principal

-Dr. Jodi C. Harrington Grade 10 Principal

-Dr. Beth A. Becker Grade 9 Principal
+High School PrincipalMr.
+James A. DagueGrade 12 PrincipalDr.
+Mark E. ReinhardtGrade 11 PrincipalMr.
+William S. BrossmanGrade 10 PrincipalDr.
+Jodi C. HarringtonGrade 9 PrincipalDr.
+Beth A. Becker

-A MESSAGE FOR STUDENTS: 2016 - 2017
+A MESSAGE FOR STUDENTS: 2018-19

-Welcome to Hempfield High School - "home of the Black Knights".
+Welcome to Hempfield High School - "home of the Black Knights."
 We are excited about the opportunities that await you this year.
 Our community has provided us with resources and supports that enable us to offer all students rich opportunities.
 As a member of the high school student body, you are taking the next step along a journey that will prepare you for a successful and fulfilling future.
-We hope that you take advantage of the many opportunities provided academically and participate in the co-curricular activities offered by our community here at Hempfield.
+We hope that you take advantage of the many opportunities provided academically and participate in the cocurricular and extracurricular activities offered by our community here at Hempfield.

 Although we want your high school experience to be a fun and enjoyable one, it is important to emphasize that our school is a "place of business" where teaching and learning is the primary focus.
 In order to ensure that students and staff have the opportunity to take full advantage of the educational offerings, it is important that the school climate be both safe and orderly.
 Working together as a community of learners we will provide a safe learning environment where all students feel supported by students and staff.
 As young adults, it is expected that you will act appropriately by making wise choices and respecting your classmates and the HHS staff at all times.
-"The true test of a man's character is what he does when no one is watching."

-- John Wooden
+"The true test of a man's character is what he does when no one is watching." - John Wooden

 Please familiarize yourself with the contents of this handbook carefully with your parents and refer to it often, as it will help you become acquainted with how we "conduct business" at HHS.
-Although no book of rules can take the place of your own sense of responsibility, self-discipline, and good judgement, this guide provides valuable information that will assist you go about your daily work at HHS.
+Although no book of rules can take the place of your own sense of responsibility, self-discipline, and good judgement, this guide provides valuable information that will assist you as you go about your daily work at HHS.
 Also, please take advantage of the planner portion of this booklet - carry it with you during the school day and record assignments and other important information as part of your daily routine.